 For example, Adventure Works assigns salespeople to a sales region.
 When a salesperson relocates region, a new version of the salesperson must be created to ensure that historical facts remain associated with the former region.
 To support accurate historic analysis of sales by salesperson, the dimension table must store versions of salespeople and their associated region(s).
 The table should also include start and end date values to define the time validity.
 Current versions may define an empty end date (or 12/31/9999), which indicates that the row is the current version.
 The table must also define a surrogate key because the business key (in this instance, employee ID) won't be unique.

 It's important to understand that when the source data doesn't store versions, you must use an intermediate system (like a data warehouse) to detect and store changes.
 The table load process must preserve existing data and detect changes.
 When a change is detected, the table load process must expire the current version.
-It does this by updating the EndDate value and inserting a new version with the StartDate value commencing from the previous EndDate value.
+It records these changes by updating the EndDate value and inserting a new version with the StartDate value commencing from the previous EndDate value.
 Also, related facts must use a time-based lookup to retrieve the dimension key value relevant to the fact date.
-A Power BI model using Power Query can't achieve this.
+A Power BI model using Power Query can't produce this result.
 It can, however, load data from a pre-loaded SCD Type 2 dimension table.

-To achieve this, the Power BI model dimension-type table must include a column for filtering the salesperson, and a different column for filtering a specific version of the salesperson.
-It's important that the version column provide a non-ambiguous description, like "Michael Blythe (12/15/2008-06/26/2019)" or "Michael Blythe (current)".
+To achieve this requirement, the Power BI model dimension-type table must include a column for filtering the salesperson, and a different column for filtering a specific version of the salesperson.
+It's important that the version column provides a non-ambiguous description, like "Michael Blythe (12/15/2008-06/26/2019)" or "Michael Blythe (current)".
 It's also important to educate report authors and consumers about the basics of SCD Type 2, and how to achieve appropriate report designs by applying correct filters.